-Pul lman Spokane TriCitie TriCities Vanco Online Not at All Somewhat Very Much Not Applicable 1.
-How satisfied were you with the availability of faculty for 1 2 3 4 5 N/A 2.
-To what degree did the specialization meet you ır individual 1 2 3 4 5 N/A 3.
-To what degree have you been satisfied with the courses/ instruction of courses? ne overall quality of 1 2 3 4 5 N/A 4.
-To what degree were you satisfied with your all other students and faculty in your program? pility to interact with 1 2 3 4 5 N/A 5.
-How satisfied were you with opportunities proresearch/ disseminate research? vided you to 1 2 3 4 5 N/A 6.
-To what degree were you given opportunities t between theory and practice? o make connections 1 2 3 4 5 N/A 7.
-How well prepared do you feel to enter a new career?
+Pul llman Spokane TriCities TriCities Vancouv On Online Not at All Somewhat Very Much Not Applicable 1.
+How satisfied were you with the availability of facu ılty for 1 2 3 4 5 N/A 2.
+To what degree did the specialization meet your inc lividual 1 2 3 4 5 N/A 3.
+To what degree have you been satisfied with the ov courses/ instruction of courses? erall quality of 1 2 3 4 5 N/A 4.
+To what degree were you satisfied with your ability other students and faculty in your program? to interact with 1 2 3 4 5 N/A 5.
+How satisfied were you with opportunities provided research/ disseminate research? l you to 1 2 3 4 5 N/A 6.
+To what degree were you given opportunities to ma between theory and practice? ke connections 1 2 3 4 5 N/A 7.
+How well prepared do you feel to enter a new caree r?
 1 2 3 4 5 N/A 8.
-How satisfied were you with the support provide Education Office of Graduate Education (Pullar similar support received at the regional campus student? nan campus) or 1 2 3 4 5 N/A
+How satisfied were you with the support provided be Education Office of Graduate Education (Pullman of similar support received at the regional campus in vistudent? campus) or 1 2 3 4 5 N/A